This game is rated PEGI 7

 - Patchwork: You use the GamePad's touch screen to place patchwork puzzle pieces in the correct spots to solve each puzzle.

 - Kung Fu: You tilt the GamePad to guide your character over a series of platforms and collect dumplings.

 - Gamer: You are a child sneaking in some classic Nintendo gaming on the Gamepad, but must keep an eye on the TV screen to duck under the covers when you see your parent coming.

-- Design: You draw specific shapes on the GamePad, trying to following particular instructions (length, angle, circumpherence).
+- Design: You draw specific shapes on the GamePad, trying to following particular instructions (length, angle, circumference).

-- Ashley: Tilt the GamePad to guide fly through a dessert world on a broom.
+- Ashley: Tilt the GamePad to guide fly through a desert world on a broom.

 - Taxi: Use the GamePad to ferry passengers whilst fighting off UFOs that are trying to snatch them.

 - Pirates: Watch the TV to learn the rhythm, then move the Gamepad around in front of you to match the movements and protect your ship.